-In September 2006 Ferryhill Primary was awarded it’s first green flag.
-We gained our second one in 2009, in February 2012 we achieved our third, in April 2015 we earned our fourth and in October 2017 we were earned our fifth and in January 2020 we were awarded our 6th Green flag.
+In September 2006 Ferryhill Primary was awarded its first green flag.
+We gained our second flag in 2009, in February 2012 we achieved our third, in April 2015 we earned our fourth, in October 2017 we were earned our fifth and in January 2020 we were awarded our 6th Green flag.
 This is fantastic!
 To see our Green Flag journey, please click here.

 Primary 5 children continue to monitor litter in the playground as litter pickers.
-Monitors regularly weigh the amount of litter collected and report back to the school on the amount collected awarding red, amber or green on the amount of litter having to be picked off the ground.
+Monitors regularly weigh the amount of litter collected and they helped update our graph that is on display on our Eco Board.

 Litter still continues to be an issue at Ferryhill.
 We challenged the whole school to create their own anti-litter posters.
 There were lots of entries to choose from but we finally managed to pick our top 3 and these are displayed on our Eco Board.

 We have noticed recently that seagulls are picking the litter out of our bins and this is causing a problem throughout the school grounds.
 We held an assembly highlighting the problem and showed pupils this video.